nsimona/giveapaw/README.md

 1. Clone the repository.
 2. Navigate to the project root.
-   TODO
+3. Make sure your Docker is runnig
+4. Run `skaffold dev` (you may need to add your own jwt-secret to handle the auth)
+5. [optional] Change you local `hosts` file to something like `127.0.0.1 giveapaw.dev`
+6. [optional] Navigate to `giveapaw.dev` in your browser to check changes on the UI
+7. You are now able to make any changes in the code and test it using the appropriate way

 ## Tests

 The project initially followed a Test-Driven Development (TDD) approach.
 However, recent changes lack unit tests, causing some failures.
 Contributions to address this are welcome.

-## Deployment

-Follow deployment guidelines in the respective service directories.
-Ensure proper environment configurations for production.

 ## Thank you!

-Thank you for your interest in making Give A Paw a successful pet adoption platform!
-Although it will propbably not be used from real users, mostly for learning and exeprimenting 🐾
+Thank you for your interest in contributing to the success of Give A Paw, my pet adoption platform!
+While it may not be primarily intended for real-world use, your contributions play a crucial role in my ongoing learning and experimentation process.
+This project serves as a valuable learning experience, allowing me to explore new technologies, methodologies, and refine my skills.🐾